How are you different from other organizations?

 Where do you go?

-We will focus our efforts in third world countries.
-We are currently planning and talking with orphanages, clinics, shelters, and schools in; Mexico, Peru, Honduras, Bolivia, India, Somalia, and the Philippines.
+We focus our efforts in developing countries.
+We currently have partnerships with NGOs in Mexico, Cambodia, Ghana, India, and the Philippines.
 If you know of any site that might need our assistance please e-mail us with the information.

 How do you help?